syncfusion-content/winui-docs/winui/Date-Picker/Dropdown-Customization.md

 ## Change dropdown height

-You can change the height of drop down date spinner by using the [`DropDownHeight`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_DropDownHeight) property.
+You can change the height of dropdown date spinner by using the [`DropDownHeight`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_DropDownHeight) property.
 Based on the value of `DropDownHeight`, `ItemWidth` and `ItemHeight` properties, particular date items will be visible.
 The default value of `DropDownHeight` property is `NaN`.

 {% tabs %}
 {% highlight XAML %}